-Before joining AEI, Mr. Hassett was a senior economist at the Board of Governors of the Federal Reserve System and an associate professor of economics and finance at the Graduate School of Business of Columbia University, as well as a policy consultant to the Treasury Department during the George H. W. Bush and Bill Clinton administrations.
+Before joining AEI, Hassett was a senior economist at the Board of Governors of the Federal Reserve System and an associate professor of economics and finance at Columbia (University) Business School.
+He served as a policy consultant to the US Department of the Treasury during the George H. W. Bush and Bill Clinton administrations.

-Senior Economist, 1995-97; Economist, 1992-95, Division of Research and Statistics, Board of Governors of the Federal Reserve System
+- Senior Economist, 1995-97; Economist, 1992-95, Division of Research and Statistics, Board of Governors of the Federal Reserve System

-Associate Professor, 1993-94; Assistant Professor, 1989-93, Graduate School of Business, Columbia University
+- Associate Professor, 1993-94; Assistant Professor, 1989-93, Graduate School of Business, Columbia University